U.S. flag

 • USCIS will also contact the email address associated to the Developer App if it differs from the Primary Contact provided in the Attestation.

-• Additionally, vendors using a Developer Team App will be contacted using the email address associated to the Administrator of the Developer Team.
+• Developers will be contacted using the email address associated to the Administrator of the Developer Team, as well as all members of the team.

 Name